Political district or AVA area in the north of the region Central Coast

 about 160 kilometers north of Los Angeles.
 It includes the AVA areas Santa Maria Bench, Santa Maria Valley

 , Santa Rita Hills and Santa Ynez Valley.
 The first vines were planted here by missionaries in the 18th century.
-An important role was played by the Franciscan monk Junipero Serra
+The Franciscan monk played an important role in this Junipero Serra

 (1713-1784).
-A large-scale winegrowing developed from the end of the 1960s, today are about 4,500 hectares under vines.
-Santa Barbara became widely known in 2004 through the movie "Sideways," which is also a true Pinot Noir Boom
+Viticulture on a larger scale developed from the end of the 1960s, today around 4,500 hectares are under vines.
+In 2004 Santa Barbara became widely known through the film "Sideways", which is also a true one Pinot Noir Boom

 It is Mediterranean climate

 in front.
-Due to the sea breeze, there are cool temperatures in spite of the sunny climate and in some places fresh morning mist.
-It is one of the coolest Californian wine growing areas.
-A large part of the vineyards extends on rolling hills in an east-west running valley.
-Here many vines grow out of the Rhone Valley
+Due to the sea breeze, despite the sunny climate, there are cool temperatures with fresh morning mist in some places.
+It is one of the coolest California wine growing areas.
+A large part of the vineyards extends on gentle hills in a valley running east-west.
+Many vines grow here Rhone Valley

-, It dominate the red varieties Pinot Noir, Zinfandel, Grenache Noir ( Garnacha Tinta
+, The red varieties Pinot Noir, Zinfandel, Grenache Noir ( Garnacha Tinta

 ), Syrah and Merlot, as well as the white varieties Chardonnay, Riesling, Marsanne, Roussanne, Viognier, Gewurztraminer and Sauvignon Blanc.
-Supposedly here is the obscure variety Cabernet pepper
+Apparently the obscure variety is said to be here too Cabernet pepper

 Well-known producers are Au Bon Climat, Babcock, Beckmen, Bronco Wine Company